Independent and Decentralized Learning in Markov Potential Games: Introduction

 \subsubsection{Outline}

 Section \ref{sec:model} presents Markov potential games.
-We present our independent and decentralized learning dynamics, and the convergence results in Section \ref{sec:result}, and conclude our work in Section \ref{sec: Conclusion}.
+We present our independent and decentralized learning dynamics, and the convergence results in Section \ref{sec:result}, {validate the performance of algorithm numerically in Section \ref{sec:numerics},} and conclude our work in Section \ref{sec: Conclusion}.
 We include the proofs of technical lemmas in the appendix.